 Monday- Counselors Meet with Students

 We will be hosting a Junior Parent Night on Wednesday, February 6th at 6PM in the CHS Auditorium

 We have stopped running Freshman and Sophomore parent nights due to low attendance, but feel free to make an appointment with your child’s counselor to get all your questions answered.

 We will be hosting an incoming Freshman Parent Night on Thursday March 7th at 7:30PM in the CHS Auditorium.

 The counseling departments at both high schools have worked hard to help develop a comprehensive suicide prevention and mental health awareness program.

 YAM (Youth Aware of Mental health)– Freshman year program run through the Frosh PE courses presented by outside mental health professionals.
-Some completed in the fall, the rest are finishing this month.
-For more info on YAM, please contact Mrs. Meldrum or Josyln Davidson at email@example.com
+All freshman students will begin the program within their Freshman PE class on January 29th.
+Outside mental health professionals will be meeting with students during 5 individual class periods of Freshman PE.
+For more info on YAM, please contact Mrs. Meldrum or Josyln Davidson at firstname.lastname@example.org

 QPR (Question, Persuade, Respond)- Sophomore program run through the Health classes by health teachers.
 The focus of this program is for students to reach out for help if they feel their friend is at risk.

-SOS (Signs of Suicide)- Junior year program, presented in US History classes by counselors, SOS will be presented in December, and the focus was to try to learn how to recognize the signs of mental health struggles in themselves or peers and to reach out for help.
-Students learned ACT (Acknowledge, Care, Tell)
+SOS (Signs of Suicide)- Junior year program, presented in US History classes by counselors.
+Was presented in December, and the focus was to try to learn how to recognize the signs of mental health struggles in themselves or peers and to reach out for help.
+Students will be taught ACT (Acknowledge, Care, Tell)